 Platform: (ideally 2-3” high to start).
 See note 2 below on how to make or buy.

-Optional: A balance pad, FitBone, or 14” balance disc.
+A FitBone, balance pad, or a 14” balance disc will be useful to have.
 See note 3 for where to purchase.

 Note 1: If you don’t want to purchase a set of cavalettis, you can make them with mop and broom handles or agility-jump-poles and painters-tape.
 Rest them on top of cans at various heights (tuna cans are the lowest height and big cans of tomato sauce are the highest).